algorithm-helper/algorithm-helper/content/categories/algorithms/shuffling/fisher-yates-shuffle.md

 have again the same chance of being selected (`1/(n-1)`), and so on, until we have one element left.

 One thing to note is that this algorithm is limited to the randomness of the the random number generator itself, as well as how efficient it is.
-We assume that it generates the number in `O(1)` time.
-Since we generate a random number `f` or each element in the array and swaps take `O(1)` time, this algorithm runs in `O(N)` time.
+We assume that it generates the number in $O(1)$ time.
+Since we generate a random number $f$ or each element in the array and swaps take $O(1)$ time, this algorithm runs in $O(N)$ time.

 ### Implementation

 ##### Java

-View the source code [here](https://github.com/algorithm-helper/implementations/blob/master/java/com/algorithmhelper/algorithms/shuffling/FisherYatesShuffle.java).

 <script src="https://gist.github.com/eliucs/bac53840c5c28cb3ac2a0bf0bdfa3215.js"></script>

 ### Time Complexity

-The time complexity of Fisher-Yates shuffle is `O(N)` since we do a random swap for each of the `N` elements in the array.
+The time complexity of Fisher-Yates shuffle is $O(N)$ since we do a random swap for each of the $N$ elements in the array.

-Since we just require a temporary variable `temp` to faciliate swapping elements, it requires `O(1)` auxiliary space.
+Since we just require a temporary variable `temp` to faciliate swapping elements, it requires $O(1)$ auxiliary space.

 ```